Joe Walsh: Other bands

 While producing their Homegrown album in 1989, Walsh briefly joined New Zealand reggae band Herbs.
 Although he had left by the time of its 1990 release, he still appears as lead singer on two tracks, "Up All Night" and "It's Alright".
 The album includes the first recording of his "Ordinary Average Guys" (sung by late Herbs and Be Bop Deluxe bassist Charlie Tumahai), which subsequently became a solo hit for Walsh as "Ordinary Average Guy".

 In late 1990, Walsh was part of a band called the Best, along with keyboardist Keith Emerson, bassist John Entwistle, guitarist Jeff "Skunk" Baxter and drummer Simon Phillips.
 The band performed several shows in Hawaii and Japan, with a live video resulting.

 In 1993, Walsh teamed up with Glenn Frey for the "Party of Two" tour in the United States.
 Also in 1993, Walsh, Terry Reid, Nicky Hopkins, Rick Rosas, and Phil Jones put together an informal group called the Flew.
 They played one show at The Coach House in San Juan Capistrano.
 This was Nicky Hopkins' last public performance before his death.

 In 1996, James Gang did a reunion for President Bill Clinton.
 The band consisted of their "classic" lineup (Walsh, Peters, Fox); they performed at the Cleveland State University Convocation Center on November 4, 1996.

-In 1998, ABC wanted to use a classic rock song rock for Monday Night Football that year, so they asked Walsh to rewrite the lyrics to "Rocky Mountain Way" for the quarterback John Elway of the Denver Broncos.
-"Rocky Mountain Elway" was the new title of the song and Walsh appeared in a video that ABC showed on Monday Night Football.
+In 1998, ABC wanted to use a classic rock song for Monday Night Football that year, so they asked Walsh to rewrite the lyrics to "Rocky Mountain Way" for the quarterback John Elway of the Denver Broncos.
+"Rocky Mountain Elway" was the new title of the song, and Walsh appeared in a video that ABC showed on Monday Night Football.